oslabs-beta/FluxQL/README.md

 ## How does DraQLa work?
 First, start by importing the desired PostgreSQL database that you want to convert into a GraphQL API and enter the URI as prompted.
 (If you don't have one, feel free to test with our Sample Database!)

-DraQLa will immediately start by extracting all of your database's tables and relationships, and will generate compatible GraphQL schemas, which consists of types and their corresponding resolvers. <br>
+DraQLa will immediately start by extracting all of your database's tables and relationships, and will generate compatible GraphQL schemas, which consists of types and their corresponding resolvers. <br><br>
 ![graph](./client/assets/modal.gif)

 DraQLa also features a user friendly visual representation that depicts the parts of your database that can now be queried and manipulated via GraphQL. <br><br>